Office: Skaggs Bldg 241

 Mindfulness-based interventions, psychological trauma, Dialectical Behavior Therapy

-Graduate Seminars in: 1) Couples Therapy; 2) Dialectical Behavior Therapy
+Graduate Seminar in Dialectical Behavior Therapy

 Ethics and Professional Issues